 - Pre-pack your race day nutrition.
 If you plan on putting bars, gels, whole food or a sports drink concentrate in your checkpoint boxes pack all the necessary products into a clearly marked zip-lock bag for each checkpoint box.

 - Double check.
 Make sure you have all the essentials.
-Download this check list to ensure you’ve cross checked everything.
+Here's a quick, tried and tested, checklist for you: What you need to pack.

 Get to Willowmore early, register and check-in to your accommodation.
 Have a hearty, early supper, of easily digestible and familiar foods before trying to get a good night’s rest.
 If you struggle to fall asleep don’t stress it, try to remain relaxed and visualise the challenge ahead.
 Just lying relaxed in bed will ensure you’re more well rested for race day than if you spend the night tossing and turning trying in vain to get to sleep.
 (If you’re staying in the hostel earplugs are a good idea too!)